vtex-apps/rfcs/text/0003-monorepo.md

 * Share code to make testing easier because we wouldn't need to mock all IO dependencies
 * Create a calendar of support for majors, like [NodeJS](https://nodejs.org/en/about/releases/)
   * Plan new majors for the whole framework
   * Create migration guides to each change of these majors
   * Predictable manual updates to our clients to get a better store

+## What kind of apps should not go to the monorepo

+* Pixel apps, e.g. https://github.com/vtex-apps/zendesk-chat
+* Template apps, e.g. https://github.com/vtex-apps/react-app-template
+* Theme apps, e.g. https://github.com/vtex-apps/store-theme
+* Store apps that are out of IO e.g. https://github.com/vtex/checkout-confirmation-ui

 # Drawbacks